 Mushrooms can be a gateway to not only other drugs, but a slippery slope of personal drama.
 Teens who pick up a shroom habit can quickly watch the other areas of their life suffer.
 They can see their grades fall, and may even be kicked out of school if they’re caught tripping on or in possession of shrooms during class.
 This habit can also cause them to lose friends, grow distant from family and develop antisocial behaviors or a dual diagnosis — a co-occurring mental disorder like depressive disorder or anxiety.
 No teen plans on ruining their life when they first experiment with psychedelics.
 But history has proven that a shroom habit often paves the way for a laundry list of issues.

 If you believe that you or a loved one may have a problem with mushrooms, reach out to a family doctor or one of the many addiction counselors and professionals in your area.
 At The Recovery Village, we are available to talk you through your situation and help you figure out what treatment options are available for you.
-Our help is free and confidential, so you have nothing to.
-Call today 844.229.2468 and speak to one of our recovery specialists.
+Our help is free and confidential.

 - “Psilocybin/Psilocyn.”
 CESAR (Center for Substance Abuse Research).
 University of Maryland, 29 Oct.
 2013.
 Web.
 1 Mar.
 2016.

 - “Psilocybin Fast Facts.”
 National Drug Intelligence Center.
 U.S. Department of Justice, Aug.
 2003.
 Web.
 1 Mar.
 2016.